wp-plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= 1.3.4 / 01.09.2015 =
+ * Added the displaying of KML layers on the map
+ * Added the "Add new category" button to the edit marker group page
+ * Сhange marker group id to "0" after the removal of markers group from db for all markers belonged to this group
+ * Change the container name for markers without group in Slider Table Markers List
+ * Hide "Get Direction" column in Slider Table Markers List, if "Get Direction" button is disabled for map
+ * Fixed the displaying of the table of markers without group in Slider Table Markers List
+ * Fixed the layout of directions search form for "Get Directions" button
+ * Fixed the CSS styles for "Get directions" button and Slider Table Markers List
+ * Fixed the displaying of standard zoom controls on the map, if another map on the page has the custom map controls
+ * Moving down an actions buttons for plugin tables
+ * Minor fix for language strings for marker groups
+ * Minor issues fix

 = 1.3.3 / 25.08.2015 =
  * Adding the displaying of the markers list in the table form